Degradation-Aware Metric Prompting for Hyperspectral Image Restoration: Method

 \subsection{DAMP Framework}

-\textbf{Overall Pipeline.} As shown in Fig.~\ref{fig:framework} (a), our pipeline adopts a U-shaped architecture~\cite{ronneberger2015unet} guided by DP.
-Specifically, degradation metrics are first extracted from the degraded input and projected into a high-dimensional embedding space to form the DP.
-Concurrently, a $3 \times 3$ convolution extracts shallow features from the input, which are then processed through four hierarchical encoding and decoding stages.
-In the encoder, we integrate attention modules~\cite{ye2024difftrans,SwinTransformer}, while the decoder incorporates a novel degradation-adaptive MoE module namely DAMoE (Fig.~\ref{fig:framework} (b)).
-Within the DAMoE, the SSAMs serves as the primary expert, and the DP functions as the gating router that dynamically selects experts based on the input degradation pattern.
+\textbf{Overall Pipeline.} As illustrated in Fig.~\ref{fig:framework} (a), our pipeline adopts a hierarchical U-shaped architecture tailored for efficiency, guided by the proposed DP.
+Initially, degradation metrics are extracted from the degraded input and projected into a metric embedding space to form the DP vector.
+Concurrently, a $3\times3$ convolution extracts shallow features from the input, which are then processed through four hierarchical encoding and decoding stages.
+While the encoder utilizes standard attention blocks to extract multi-scale features, the core innovation lies in the decoder, where we introduce the DAMoE.
+Crucially, this integration occurs across all hierarchical levels of the decoder.
+This allows the DP to act as a global condition that dynamically modulates the restoration trajectory, guiding the recovery from coarse semantic features to fine-grained spatial-spectral details.
 Finally, a residual block fuses the original input with the enhanced features from the decoder to produce the restored image.

-\textbf{DAMoE.} To enable the model to adaptively select an appropriate restoration strategy based on the input degradation pattern, we propose DAMoE, whose architecture is illustrated in Fig.~\ref{fig:framework} (b).
-DAMoE comprises shared experts, degradation-specific experts, and a degradation-aware routing function.
-Given an input $x$, it is first processed by the shared experts to extract degradation-agnostic features $f_{\text{shared}}$.
-In parallel, both the input $x$ and the degradation prior $e$ are fed into the routing function to compute gating scores $g$ for the experts:
+\textbf{DAMoE.} To enable the model to adaptively select an appropriate restoration strategy based on the specific degradation pattern, we propose the DAMoE, as shown in Fig.~\ref{fig:framework} (b).
+Unlike previous MoE approaches that rely on abstract visual features or implicit black-box prompts~\cite{wang2025moerl} for routing, DAMoE incorporates the explicit DP vector $\mathbf{e}$ as a guiding prior to steer the expert selection.

-where $f_{\text{proj}}$ is a projection function that maps the joint representation of $x$ and $e$ into an expert selection space, $\epsilon$ represents Gaussian noise introduced to promote load balancing across experts, and $\mathcal{T}_k(\cdot)$ denotes the top-$k$ sparsification operator that retains only the $k$ largest entries of its input vector.
-Experts whose learned degradation patterns align more closely with the provided DP receive higher gating scores.
-The top-$k$ experts indexed by $\mathcal{K}$ are then activated to generate their respective features $\{f_i\}_{i \in \mathcal{K}}$.
-The degradation-aware feature representation is computed as a weighted sum:
+Formally, given an input feature map $\mathbf{x}$, it is processed by a set of experts.
+The gating score $\mathbf{g}$ for selecting these experts is computed via a degradation-aware routing function: